Duran914/test-framework/README.md

 #

 ### boostbar_check()
-The boostbar_check function checks if a boost bar has loaded.
+The boostbar_check function checks if a boost bar has launched.

 #### *Example:*<br>
 ```Python